John Engler: Interim presidency of Michigan State University

 On January 30, 2018, Engler was named the interim president of Michigan State University to replace Lou Anna Simon, who was embroiled with the school in the USA Gymnastics sex abuse scandal involving Larry Nassar.
 The appointment of Engler sparked controversy due to his previous handling of sexual misconduct as governor of Michigan.
 Engler's tenure as interim president was plagued by controversies, brought on by Engler's apparent callous statements and actions toward survivors during Board of Trustees meetings and statements that were reported by the press.
-One on Nassar's victims, Rachael Denhollander, said Engler "chose to stand against every child and every sexual assault victim in the entire state, to protect an institution."
+One of Nassar's victims, Rachael Denhollander, said Engler "chose to stand against every child and every sexual assault victim in the entire state, to protect an institution."

 Engler resigned on January 16, 2019 after the Board of Trustees indicated its intent to ask him to resign following a series of embarrassing incidents regarding Nassar's victims and his responses to issues in the aftermath.
 Engler initially indicated he planned to resign on January 23, 2019 but the Board required him to resign the morning after he submitted his resignation letter.

 Personal life

-In 1974, Engler married Colleen House, who served in the Michigan House of Representatives and ran for lieutenant governor of Michigan in 1986.
-She filed for divorce in 1986.
+In 1975, Engler married Colleen House, who served in the Michigan House of Representatives before running for lieutenant governor of Michigan in 1986.
+The day after she lost the race for lieutenant governor, she filed for divorce.
+The couple had no children together; she remarried in 2002, and died in 2022.

-Engler married Michelle DeMunbrun, a Texas attorney, December 8, 1990.
-The couple has triplet daughters born November 13, 1994.
+Engler married Michelle DeMunbrun, a Texas attorney, on December 8, 1990.
+The couple has triplet daughters, born November 13, 1994.
 As First Lady, Michelle Engler served as the founding chair of the Michigan Community Service Commission.
-Michelle Engler was named to the Federal Home Loan Mortgage Corporation (Freddie Mac) board in 2001 by President George W. Bush and re-appointed in 2002.
+Michelle Engler was named to the Federal Home Loan Mortgage Corporation (Freddie Mac) board in 2001 by President George W. Bush, and re-appointed in 2002.